hhzl/ionic4-starter-app/README.md

 - [English tutorial](https://ionicthemes.com/tutorials/about/ionic-4-vs-ionic-3)

+The Ionic Framework 4 has been completely rebuilt from the ground up using standard Web APIs, and each component is packaged up as a Web Component.

+This allows Ionic framework to be projected into the future by relying only on the APIs browsers support natively and also keeping the public API for each component stable.

 Find more Ionic 4 tutorials and starter apps in https://ionicthemes.com

 ### Install this Ionic 4 starter app